Information on Pottery Classes

 Classes — Lessons — Future Offerings

-Beginning early in the new year (aiming for February 1st), I plan to run several sections of recurring six-week classes for groups of roughly 8 - 12 people.
-During these sessions, students will have the opportunity to learn a variety of wheel-throwing and hand-building techniques, with an emphasis on creative expression and artistic development.
-I’ll supply a versatile white stoneware clay and a selection of cone 6 glazes (sourced from Ceramic Supply Pittsburgh) for students to work with.
+I’ll supply a versatile white stoneware clay and a selection of cone 6 glazes for students to work with.
 Additional materials, clay bodies, and glazes students might be interested in trying will be welcomed, so long as they’re compatible with the workflow and constraints of the shared space / equipment.

 My approach to instruction is student-centered: I’m here to help you achieve your goals, no matter how big or small.
-With that in mind, I invite you to fill out this questionnaire—your input will help guide my decision-making immensely!

 In the long run I hope to offer even more opportunities: workshops led by visiting artists, open-studio sessions, sales events…there are so many possibilities!
 If you’d like to receive updates on future classes and events, please fill out this form and I’ll add you to my studio mailing list.